Allen Lazard Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Season Stats

-- Lazard has put up a 438-yard season so far (27.4 per game) with six touchdowns, hauling in 35 passes on 54 targets.
+- Lazard has racked up 438 receiving yards (27.4 per game) and six touchdowns, hauling in 35 balls on 54 targets.

-- So far this season, 9.7% of the 558 passes thrown by his team have gone Lazard's way.

-- Lazard has seen the ball thrown his way 12 times in the red zone this season, 11.0% of his team's 109 red zone pass attempts.

 - The Packers have run 57.1% passing plays and 42.9% rushing plays this season.
 They rank 10th in the NFL in scoring.